 Core Team

-Dr Gemma Walton, INFORM Hub Principle Investigator
+Dr Gemma Walton, INFORM Hub Principal Investigator

-Gemma is an Associate Professor in Metagenomics at the University of Reading and her research is focused on the role of bacteria in health and disease.
+Gemma is an Associate Professor in Metagenomics at the University of Reading, and her research is focused on the role of bacteria in health and disease.
 She has worked on several in vitro models of the gut of humans and animals to determine the impact of foods, prebiotics and pharmaceutical ingredients on the microbiota.
-Gemma has been involved in many human intervention studies on novel prebiotics and looking at impact in healthy and atypical populations.
+Gemma has been involved in many human intervention studies on novel prebiotics and looking at the impact in healthy and atypical populations.
 Gemma has supervised and co-supervised 10 PhD students to completion and is currently involved in the supervision of 6 others.
 She is well published in the area and has over 60 manuscripts to date.
 As a scientific advisor on the All Party Parliamentary Group on the Human Microbiome, this provides the opportunity for communicating with Parliamentarians about research into the gut microbiota and the impact on health.
 As the lead investigator of INFORM, Gemma will work on bringing together industrialists and academics to bridge knowledge gaps in how the microbiota can aid recovery.

 Professor Kieran Tuohy, INFORM Hub Co-Investigator

 Professor Kieran Tuohy is a professor of energy metabolism and microbiome at the University of Leeds.
-He is a microbiologist working in the field of nutrition, food science and biotechnology and research is focused on how microbiomes both within the gut and along the food chain impact on human/animal nutrition, health and disease risk.
+He is a microbiologist working in the field of nutrition, food science and biotechnology, and research is focused on how microbiomes both within the gut and along the food chain impact human/animal nutrition, health and disease risk.
 He received his PhD from the University of Surrey (UK) in 2000 after graduating from University College Dublin, Ireland (BSc, Industrial Microbiology) and from the University of Aberdeen (MSc in Environmental Microbiology).
-After training as a post-doctoral researcher Kieran was appointed lecturer in Food Metabonomics at the Department of Food Science and Nutrition, University of Reading.
-Kieran led the Nutrition and Nutrigenomics Group at the Fondazione Edmund Mach in Trento, Italy between 2010- 2022 and in February 2022 was appointed chair in Energy Metabolism and Microbiome at the School of Food Science & Nutrition, University of Leeds, UK.
+After training as a post-doctoral researcher, Kieran was appointed lecturer in Food Metabonomics at the Department of Food Science and Nutrition, University of Reading.
+Kieran led the Nutrition and Nutrigenomics Group at the Fondazione Edmund Mach in Trento, Italy, between 2010- 2022 and in February 2022 was appointed chair in Energy Metabolism and Microbiome at the School of Food Science & Nutrition, University of Leeds, UK.

 Kieran is an associate editor at the European Journal of Nutrition, a visiting Professor at Ulster University (UK), and a co-chair of ILSI Europe task force on Health Benefits Assessment of Foods.
-Kieran has supervised 14 PhD students and line managed 5 post doctoral researchers and his publication record includes over 190 international peer reviewed articles and book chapters in the areas of food chain microbiomes, nutrition, gut microbiology and diet microbiome interactions.
+Kieran has supervised 14 PhD students and line managed 5 post-doctoral researchers and his publication record includes over 190 international peer-reviewed articles and book chapters in the areas of food chain microbiomes, nutrition, gut microbiology and diet microbiome interactions.

 Lorraine Bailey, INFORM Hub Knowledge Exchange Fellow

-As the INFORM Hubs knowledge exchange fellow she will facilitate the building of a multidisciplinary and diverse community of academics and industry partners which aim to find solutions towards a healthier nation.
+As the INFORM Hubs knowledge exchange fellow, she will facilitate the building of a multidisciplinary and diverse community of academics and industry partners which aim to find solutions towards a healthier nation.

 Fiona Lee, INFORM Hub Manager

 Fiona has over twenty years of management experience working across the Education sector.
-She has worked for the past eleven years at the University of Reading managing the operations BBSRC funded projects targeted at upskilling professionals across the AgriFood sectors, The Food Advanced Training Partnership/AgriFood Training Partnership, and more recently has been responsible for establishing quality systems for and EU co-funded project with EIT Food Learning Services.
+She has worked for the past eleven years at the University of Reading, managing the operations BBSRC funded projects targeted at upskilling professionals across the AgriFood sectors, The Food Advanced Training Partnership/AgriFood Training Partnership, and more recently has been responsible for establishing quality systems for and EU co-funded project with EIT Food Learning Services.

 Fiona is the INFORM Hub manager and will be the first point of contact for enquiries.